 How Cold Can Christmas Cactus Get?

 To answer the question, we need to consider the growing zone.
 The United States Department of Agriculture provides hardiness zones for plants.
 Each hardiness zone illustrates the average annual minimum winter temperature.
-Each zone is 10 degrees Fahrenheit (-12 C).
-Zone 9 is 20-25 degrees Fahrenheit (-6 to -3 C) and zone 11 is 45 to 50 (7-10 C).
+Each zone is 10 degrees F. (-12 C).
+Zone 9 is 20 to 25 degrees F. (-6 to -3 C.) and zone 11 is 45 to 50 degrees F. (7-10 C.).

 Treating Christmas Cactus Exposed to Cold